IDoCodingStuffs/python-doodles/freeform-log.md

 ViT per image seems to be overfitting after epoch 10.
 Interestingly, that translates to losing recall in L1/L2 and L5/S1.

 Turns out the oversampling is not good enough for those two.
 Even at a rate of 20:1.

+### 11 AM
+Let's see how it behaves with the revamped oversampling